obiannotate: edit sequence annotations

 There are two particularly important groups of options in obiannotate

-; however, only the sequences selected by the selection options are modified according to the editing options.
+includes every sequence occuring in the input dataset in the output file; however, only the sequences selected by the selection options are modified according to the editing options.
 Non-selected sequences are transferred to the result without modification.

 The selection options #